 - If you’d like to research laws and regulations affecting our group messaging service, here’s a good start:

-- The Federal Communications Commission (FCC) enforces the Telephone Consumer Protection Act (TCPA), has regulations implementing the TCPA, and released a content on July 10, 2015 further clarifying its regulations.
+- The Federal Communications Commission (FCC) enforces the Telephone Consumer Protection Act (TCPA), has regulations implementing the TCPA, and released content on July 10, 2015, further clarifying its regulations.

 - The Federal Trade Commission (FTC) enforces the Telemarketing Sales Rule and offers guidance on complying with it.
 Other useful guidance from the FTC includes rules on prohibiting unwanted prerecorded commercial calls and amendments to the Telemarketing Sales Rule regarding prerecorded calls.